 6 Bad Idle Air Control Valve Symptoms & How To Troubleshoot

-The idle air control (IAC) valve manages the idle speed of your engine by controlling the amount of air which flows into the engine.
-Needless to say, while the engine requires an optimal among of air and fuel to function efficiently, a faulty idle air control valve can throw the air supply off and adversely affect the engine’s performance.
+The idle air control (IAC) valve manages the idle speed of your engine by controlling the amount of air that flows into the engine.
+Needless to say, while the engine requires an optimal amount of air and fuel to function efficiently, a faulty idle air control valve can throw the air supply off and adversely affect the engine’s performance.

 Read on to learn the most common bad idle air control valve symptoms, how to troubleshoot, as well as important maintenance tips to restore a dirty IAC valve to proper working condition.

 Idle Air Control Valve: What Does It Do?

 First, you need to have a basic understanding of the role the idle air control valve plays in your vehicle and how does an idle control valve work.

 In any car, an idle air control (IAC) valve more commonly known as an idle air control actuator is a small device that controls the idling rotational speed of the engine.
 The idling rotation speed of the engine is how fast the engine runs when the car stays still.
 It has the unit as revolutions per minute/revs per minute/RPM.
 Back in the days when carburetors were used for mixing and passing the air-fuel mixture to the intake manifold, idle speed was controlled using an idle speed screw.